AreumAn/mood-diary/docs/PRD_EN.md

 -   **Sign-up and Login Functionality**: Add user authentication (email and password-based)
 -   **Database Integration**: Permanent data storage using Prisma and PostgreSQL
--   **Multilingual Support**: Expand to allow diary writing and emotion analysis in other languages like English
+-   **Additional Language Support**: Expand to include more languages such as Chinese, Japanese, etc.
 -   **Emotion Statistics**: Provide monthly or yearly emotion trend graphs
 -   **Social Features**: Ability to share diaries with other users or leave comments
 -   **Notification Feature**: Set reminders for diary writing